thehanlab/dynamicLM/README.md

     #> 4  1.33150685     3 ID4 68.29863       0       0       0  1.33150685
     #> 5  2.74794521     2 ID5 52.45205       1       0       1  2.74794521
     #> 6  3.16438356     2 ID6 74.30411       0       0       0  3.16438356
+    ```

+*Note: data can also be input in long-form.
+The only change is that
+later, the format argument to cutLMsuper will be given as “long”.*

 ### Build a super data set